When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 3. Increase each of my team member’s cold calling per day from 50 to 70, by providing them with a better cold calling software and a few tips and best practices to get those leads from cold to warm.

-Performance Goals Examples for Marketing Managers
+Performance Goal Examples for Marketing Managers

 Marketing Managers play a pivotal role in aligning the brand with market needs and driving growth through strategic campaigns.
 Here are some examples of performance goals that can guide marketing managers in maximizing their impact.